 “My enthusiasm usually only dips because I get bored with the routes I have to ride, so I take my bike for a road trip,” says Charlie Jenkins.
 “Pack a bag, throw the bike in the back of the truck and head out on an adventure.”

-If you’ve cycled in the same area for a long time you’re bound to know the local roads and might not find them particularly inspiring any more, but you can always find new routes, especially with navigation apps like MapMyRide and Strava Route Builder (still in beta phase) out there.
+If you’ve cycled in the same area for a long time you’re bound to know the local roads and might not find them particularly inspiring any more, but you can always find new routes, especially with navigation apps like MapMyRide and Strava Route Builder out there.
 You can also get new ideas from ride-mates and online forums.

-Higher level Garmin Edge bike computers (the 820, 1030, Explore 820 and Explore 1000) have a Round-Trip Course feature that suggests routes for you based on your chosen distance.
+Higher level Garmin Edge bike computers (the 830, 1030 Plus, and Explore) have a Round-Trip Course feature that suggests routes for you based on your chosen distance.
 This might come up with ideas you’ve not considered.

 “Do something different,” says Greg Wright.
 “If you usually ride on the road, try riding off-road.
 If you usually ride solo, join a group.
 If you've never ridden on a velodrome, give it a try.”